Scott D'Amore

-Scott Francis D'Amore (born August 8, 1974) is a Canadian retired professional wrestler, manager, promoter, booker and entrepreneur.
-He is the current President of Impact Wrestling, where he also worked from 2003 to 2010 as an on-screen manager.
+Scott Francis D'Amore (born August 8, 1974) is a Canadian professional wrestling manager, promoter, booker and retired professional wrestler, best known for his time with Total Nonstop Action Wrestling (TNA), where he served as the president and an on-screen personality.

 Professional wrestling career

 Early career (1991–1996)

 D'Amore began training with Doug Chevalier in 1991 at the age of sixteen.
 He debuted on June 14, 1992, defeating Otis Apollo in Amherstburg, Ontario.
 In 1993 he underwent further training under "Irish" Mickey Doyle, Denny Kass and Al Snow.
 He went on to work for World Championship Wrestling and the World Wrestling Federation as an enhancement talent from June 1993 to early 1996.
 While working for WCW, he frequently trained at the WCW Power Plant.

 D'Amore worked for a range of independent promotions.

 In 1995 D'Amore toured Germany with the World Cup of Wrestling.
 In 1996 he toured Japan with Wrestle Association R and England with the English Wrestling Federation.
 Later that year he formed a tag team with Dave Clark as "Scott Hunter" known as "Gross Misconduct", with the duo depicting ice hockey players.
 In 1996 he briefly traded his hockey stick for a golf club and became "Chip Birdy", a golfer.

 D'Amore began working as a booker and producer for promotions throughout Canada.